“Living independently is my gateway to finally being safe.”

 After finishing college in Connecticut, they moved back and decided to try living on their own.
 Unfortunately, the high cost of living in Bloomington created its own set of problems.
 “If it was possible to afford a one-bedroom rental in Bloomington, then I wouldn’t have been in a position to have needed Habitat for Humanity.
 But I found that was pretty much impossible, so at first I had to find a roommate.”

 That task turned out to be just as difficult.
-Charlie Lynn has a fair share of negative roommate and housing experiences – from theft, chronic substance abuse, and hazardous living conditions, to having to cover unpaid back rent from other tenants – that has forced them to move, on average, once a year for the last eighteen years in search of safer conditions
+Charlie Lynn has had a fair share of negative roommate and housing experiences – from theft, chronic substance abuse, and hazardous living conditions, to having to cover unpaid back rent from other tenants – that has forced them to move, on average, once a year for the last eighteen years in search of safer conditions

 “Being autistic and being queer is a whole different “bag of marbles” – because for me, the requirements of environmental safety are different for someone who isn’t autistic.
 Things that can make an environment hazardous for me, don’t necessarily bother other people,” Charlie Lynn explained.